peterboyer/esresult/README.md

 - **built-in data structure for error messages and info** for canonical error descriptions and/or contextual error information (e.g. data of a failing iteration in a loop).
+- **ok result with warnings** for idiomatic handling of partial success cases where a valid value can be returned despite some non-critical errors.

 ## API